Sm00thix/IKPLS/paper/paper.md

 ---
-title: 'Improved Kernel Partial Least Squares for Python: Fast CPU and GPU Implementations with NumPy and JAX'
+title: 'Fast Cross-Validation Algorithm with Improved Kernel Partial Least Squares for Python: Fast CPU and GPU Implementations with NumPy and JAX'
 tags:
   - Python
   - PLS